moorepants/dissertation/control.rst

 ============

-I have shown that a basic bicycle model can exhibit stability when linearized about the nominal configuration for ranges of speeds, Chapter :ref:`eom`.
+I have shown that a basic bicycle model can exhibit stability when linearized about the nominal configuration for a range of speeds, Chapter :ref:`eom`.
 Stability is a strong function of the parameters of the bicycle and it turns out that for standard bicycle designs, they typically exhibit a speed dependent stability where the bicycle becomes stable at some speed threshold, Chapter